pantheon-systems/documentation/source/content/addons/object-cache/howto/wordpress.md

   </Alert>

-1. Once complete, activate the Object Cache Pro plugin from the WordPress Admin or via WP-CLI through Terminus.
+1. Once complete, activate the Object Cache Pro plugin from the WordPress Admin or via WP-CLI through Terminus on your development or multidev environment.
+NOTE: This workflow cannot be run on test or live environments.

 	**WordPress Admin:**